curious-neeraj/weather_info_cli/README.md

-# CLI Tool for getting Weather Info
+# CLI Command for getting Weather Info
 It's not a bad idea to get an idea about the weather forecast for any day as it helps us to plan our coffee breaks according to the nature's mood outside!

 Expectations :